rixx/cutebit-content/content/conferences/djangoconeu17-14.md

 Bias is prejudice in favor or against one thing, person, or group, compared with another, usually in a way that is considered unfair.

-Unconscious bias is present everwhere, produced e.g. by negative stereotypes:
+Unconscious bias is present everywhere, produced e.g. by negative stereotypes:

 - Men are breadwinners
 - Women are caring
 - Women can either be beautiful or intelligent
-- African-Americans are crimianls
+- African-Americans are criminals
 - Asian people are good math
 - Technical talks are held by men

 ## Stereotypes

-Stereotypes are damaging: they result in aggression, inability to focus, decreased performance, low health, dperession, hypertension …
+Stereotypes are damaging: they result in aggression, inability to focus, decreased performance, low health, depression, hypertension …

 Both conscious and unconscious bias lead to barriers to entering areas contradicting stereotypes, both in learning